Geborgen/nordic-souls/README.md

 - [NORDIC UI Full Suite](https://www.nexusmods.com/skyrimspecialedition/mods/49881) is **disabled** by default.
 Enable if you want a different UI style.
 - [Enhanced Blood Textures - No Screen Blood](https://www.nexusmods.com/skyrimspecialedition/mods/2357) is **disabled** by default.
 Enable if you don't like the screen blood that EBT adds.
 - [Kaidan 2 Fart Patch](https://kaidanmod.com/) is **disabled** by default.
 Enable to make Kaidan fart.
 Only if you're close, though.
-- [NVIDIA Reflex Support](https://www.nexusmods.com/skyrimspecialedition/mods/74498) is **disabled** by default.
-Enable if you have an NVIDIA GPU (HIGHLY RECOMMENDED).

 #### Widescreen Support